fanoframework/fanoframework.github.io/dispatcher/index.md

 ## Dispatcher task

 In general, task of a dispatcher is quite simple.
-Given request uri, it must find instance of class that will handle the request, passing all relevant information and execute it.
+Given request URI and HTTP method, it asks router to find instance of class that will handle the request, build middlewares, passing all relevant information and execute it.

 A dispatcher in Fano Framework must implements `IDispatcher` interface.